emsr888-source/Unscroller/CODE_ANALYSIS_REPORT.md

 ## 12. Conclusion

-**Creator Mode is a well-architected, feature-rich application with innovative AI capabilities.** The core concept is sound, the technology choices are appropriate, and the implementation is generally solid.
+**Unscroller is a well-architected, feature-rich application with innovative AI capabilities.** The core concept is sound, the technology choices are appropriate, and the implementation is generally solid.

 ### Main Strengths:
 1. Sophisticated policy engine with multi-platform support